Needs and Rights Do rights derive from constitutions, culture, or convention? Do they have limits or impose moral duties?

 Two Senses of the Common Good Whom should governments serve?

-Foundations of the Law: An Appetizer A simple review of the foundations of law.
+Foundations of the Law: An Appetizer A simple review of the four justifications for law.

 When Is Civil Disobedience Justified?
 When is disobedience to the law a moral imperative?